 ||Gen Ed Area Dept:

 Baretnieff, Irmagard, BODY MOVEMENT: COPING WITH THE ENVIRONMENT

 Excerpts from Valerie Preston Dunlop, Marion North, Warren Lamb, Rudolf Laban, etc.

 |Examinations and Assignments: |

-Periodic quizzes on reading assignments and class material, weekly movement/observation assignments, a final comprehensive take-home exam, a final project with application to a specific area of your own interest.
+Periodic quizzes on reading assignments and class material, weekly movement/observation assignments, a final comprehensive take-home exam, a final project with application to a specific area of your own of interest.

 |Additional Requirements and/or Comments: |